IBM/stomp/utils/README.md

 ## OPTIONS

-The `run_all.py` script supports both command-line options, and in-script options.
+The `run_all.py` script supports both command-line options and in-script options.

 ### Command-Line Options